Pittsburgh Wrongful Death Lawyer

 Our Pittsburgh wrongful death lawyers understand that losing a loved one is always difficult.
 But when another party’s negligent actions take away your loved one far too early, the pain is that much more difficult to process.
 Wrongful death litigation is designed to compensate families of the deceased for their loss, and give them the resources they need to begin putting the pieces of their lives back together.

-If you have lost a loved one in an accident, please contact Hal Waldman & Associates online to schedule your free consultation with one of our caring Pittsburgh wrongful death lawyers.
+If you have lost a loved one in an accident, please contact Hal Waldman & Associates online to schedule your free consultation with one of our caring Pittsburgh wrongful death attorneys.

 Wrongful Death in Pennsylvania

 Every wrongful death case is unique.
 Any dollar amount you might recover in wrongful death litigation depends on the particular circumstances of your case.